 Are Flamingo Eggs Safe to Eat?

 Are flamingo eggs safe to eat?
 The short answer is yes.
 Flamingo eggs are not poisonous and they’re safe for human consumption as long as they’re properly cooked.
 This goes for flamingo chicks and flamingo milk, too – all of it’s delicious and nutritious!
 Just like any other type of meat or milk, make sure to cook the flamingo products thoroughly before eating them.

 Why do people think flamingo eggs and milk are poisonous?
 It’s because they mix up the terms “poisonous” and “acidic,” in addition to overlooking the fact that birds aren’t mammals, so their eggs and milk don’t have mammary glands – another well-known myth about flamingos!
 We’ve covered these facts in our articles about flamingo tongues and the lack of a stomach, so give them a read if you want to learn more.

 Flamingo eggs can be eaten just like any other type of egg.
-For instance, they can be soft- or hard-boiled, fried, scrambled, or used in omelettes.
+For instance, they can be soft- or hard-boiled, fried, scrambled, or used in omelets.

 If you want to get your hands on flamingo eggs and milk, you can buy them from zoos or bird parks where they keep flocks of captive flamingos.
 You may find it easier to get them directly from farmers or at farmers’ markets.

 It can be hard to describe the taste of a flamingo, but here are some words that come close: tangy and pink.
-With so many people asking us what does flamingo taste like, we decided it was time to compile all the information about this peculiar animal into one place.
-Hopefully you found your answer!
+With so many people asking us what flamingos taste like, we decided it was time to compile all the information about this particular animal into one place.
+Hopefully, you found your answer!